The Perfect Portfolio

 Select projects based on your target employer's focus, sequence them by strength and relevance, and include the right media mix to tell your design story.

-Build parent pages for consistent layouts, use automatic numbering for contents, design covers, and export PDFs for print (with bleed) or digital.
+Build parent pages for consistent layouts, use automatic numbering for contents, design covers, and export PDFs for print or digital distribution.

 Syllabus